krzysztofj1234567890/computer-science-basics-tutorials/aws_certifications/aws_architect_exam.md

 #### Customer has on-premises Linux and windows applications that use NFS, SMB file shares.
 Customer is migrating the application to cloud.
 What storage service and data transfer service would you use that minimizes changes to the application?

 DataSync for initial transfer (if network is not a constraint) and, for incremental transfer

+#### Customer needs to migrate 50 TB of data from on-premises systems to AWS cloud.
+Incremental data needs to be in sync until cutover to the cloud.
+What cloud storage and data transfer service would you use for this?

+Storage Gateway

+#### Your environment has several existing clients that use SFTP, FTP, FTPS, and AS2 protocols for file transfer.
+Which service offers a fully managed solution to move data into and out of AWS Storage services using these protocols?

+AWS Transfer family

+AWS Transfer Family is a secure transfer service that enables you to transfer files into and out of AWS storage services.

+AWS Transfer Family offers fully managed support for the transfer of files over SFTP, AS2, FTPS, FTP, and web browser-based transfers

+AWS Transfer Family supports transferring data from or to the following AWS storage services:
+- Amazon Simple Storage Service (Amazon S3) storage.
+- Amazon Elastic File System (Amazon EFS)
+- Network File System (NFS) file systems

+#### You are consolidating data from multiple SaaS partners like Salesforce, SAP, and Zendesk.
+Which service would you use for this?

+AWS AppFlow.

+AppFlow is a no-code solution to automate data flow by securely integrating third-party applications and AWS services and securely transferring data from SaaS applications like Salesforce, SAP, Zendesk, Slack, and ServiceNow.

+AppSync is used for building applications with serverless GraphQL and Pub/Sub APIs.

+Amazon AppFlow is a fully-managed integration service that enables you to securely exchange data between software as a service (SaaS) applications, such as Salesforce, and AWS services, such as Amazon Simple Storage Service (Amazon S3) and Amazon Redshift.

+For example, you can ingest contact records from Salesforce to Amazon Redshift or pull support tickets from Zendesk to an Amazon S3 bucket

+#### You plan to migrate over 100 TB of data from your data warehouse system to the Amazon Redshift database.
+The network bandwidth from on-premises to the internet for this data migration is 250 Mbps.
+What option would you use to transfer data to AWS quickly?

+Snowball

+With a 250 Mbps link, it will take 40 days to transfer 100 TB data.
+Whereas, snowball turn around time is less than 1 week

+#### Customer has on-premises Linux and windows applications that use NFS, SMB file shares.
+Customer is planning a lift and shift migration to cloud.
+What storage service would you use that minimizes changes to the application

+FSx for Windows or EFS

+#### The Fruit company needs to analyze data generated by sensors of their autonomous car.
+The dataset size in 100s of TBs and stored in S3 standard storage.
+To analyze all this data, data science team needs a high-performance cluster with over 1000 servers with very low latency and very high throughput network connectivity.
+The servers also need low latency data access.
+How should they design the system?

+Use
+- Use FSx for Lustre linked to an S3 bucket
+  FSx for Lustre is a high-performance file share that offers low latency data access.
+This is optimized for high performance computing and fast processing.
+FSx for Lustre can operate as a standalone file share or you can link it to S3 bucket and present the content of S3 bucket as a file share.
+Any changes you make to the file system is automatically updated to S3.
+Similarly, the linked file system is automatically updated as objects are changed in S3.
+- Create cluster using Cluster Placement Group
+With EC2’s Cluster Placement Group, the instances are packed closely together in a single availability zone.
+These instances may share the same rack and networking infrastructure to achieve low latency.
+Another option is the Partition Placement Group.
+This option minimizes the impact to your application due correlated hardware failure.

+#### The customer needs to migrate 50 TB of data from on-premises file shares to S3 Any new changes in on-premises (incremental data) need to be in sync with S3 until cutover to the cloud.
+What data transfer service would you use for this?

+- Data Sync: Data Sync is an AWS tool optimized for moving large amounts of data.
+  You can use this to transfer from on-premises to AWS Storage services (S3, EFS, FSx for Windows).
+  Data Sync supports both one-time migration and scheduled incremental transfer.
+Data Sync automatically tracks changes to perform incremental transfers efficiently
+- Snowball Edge Storage Optimized. remember this information: 100 Mbps network link can transfer 1 TB/day transferring 50 TB can take 50 days using a 100 Mbps link.
+  Snowball Edge: end-to-end time to transfer is approximately one-week